- Be 18 years of age or over

 What to bring

-- Camping equipment if staying on the staff campsite.
+- Camping equipment if staying on the team campsite.

 - Suitable attire for all weather conditions: waterproofs, sturdy footwear, hat, sun block, etc.